 - their pay and tax figures relating only to their work for you during the tax year, if these differ from the employee's overall totals for the year.

 If the employee is on a Week 1 or Month 1 code (W1/M1), then provide their tax and pay figures relating only to their work with you in the current tax year.

 If you need to make a payment to an employee who has left, then the HMRC guidance on what to do is on page 45 of the RT7 – Guidance for employers exempt from filing Real Time Information online.

 - Use tax code 0T on a ‘W1/M1’ basis and deduct National Insurance and any student loan repayments as normal – unless it’s an ‘irregular’ payment like accrued holiday pay in which case you treat it as a weekly payment.

 - Include the payment and the PAYE tax and NICs you have deducted on the employee’s payroll record.

 - Give the employee a letter showing the date of the payment, the gross amount, and the PAYE tax you have deducted and confirmation that the payment is a post-leaving payment.

-- Include the details, tick the ‘payment after leaving’ box and show the original date of leaving on the RT2 Full quarterly payment summary.
+- Include the details and show the original date of leaving on the RT2 Full quarterly payment summary.

 You must not give the employee another form P45 or amend a P45.

-For more detailed help, please see CWG2 Employer Further Guide to PAYE and NICs or phone the dedicated Employer helpline (0300 200 3205).
+For more detailed help, please see the Employer Further Guide to PAYE and NICs (para 1.14) or phone the dedicated paper filing Employer Helpline (0300 200 3205).